formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 * **Free Plan:** Begin with essential features at no cost.
 * **Paid Plans:** Starting at $19 per month, unlock advanced features such as increased survey limits, customization options, and detailed analytics.

-**User Rating and Review:**
+**Capterra User Rating and Review:**

-* **G2 Rating: 4.2/5 based on 150+ reviews.**
+* **Rating: 4.6/5 based on 150+ reviews.**
-* **Customer Review:** "Zoho Survey has been a game-changer for our research projects.
-The range of features and the ease of use have made it our go-to tool for gathering insights.
-The real-time analytics have been particularly valuable in shaping our strategies." – G2 Customer Review
+* **Customer Review:** "For businesses that are interested in a survey solution, I would recommend Zoho Survey because it works and has some great features."

 **8. Qualtrics**

 Qualtrics stands out as a sophisticated alternative to SurveyMonkey, offering an unparalleled platform for experience management.
-From customer experience to employee engagement, Qualtrics empowers users to gather and analyze insights with precision.
-Qualtrics sets itself apart as an end-to-end solution, combining precision, customization, and seamless integration to meet the demands of modern surveying.
+From customer experience to employee engagement, Qualtrics empowers users to gather and analyse insights with precision.
+Qualtrics sets itself apart as an end-to-end solution, combining precision, customisation, and seamless integration to meet the demands of modern surveying.

 **Key Features:**

-* **360-Degree Feedback:** Gain a holistic view with 360-degree feedback mechanisms, allowing you to assess and improve various aspects of your organization.
+* **360-Degree Feedback:** Gain a holistic view with 360-degree feedback mechanisms, allowing you to assess and improve various aspects of your organisation.
 * **Advanced Survey Logic:** Craft intricate surveys with advanced logic, ensuring respondents receive tailored questions based on their previous responses.
 * **Real-time Reporting:** Harness the power of real-time reporting, enabling you to make informed decisions on the fly.
 * **Integration Capabilities:** Integrate Qualtrics with other business tools, streamlining your workflow.